Helicopter flight controls

-A helicopter pilot manipulates the helicopter flight controls to achieve and maintain controlled aerodynamic flight.
-Changes to the aircraft flight control system transmit mechanically to the rotor, producing aerodynamic effects on the rotor blades that make the helicopter move in a deliberate way.
-To tilt forward and back (pitch) or sideways (roll) requires that the controls alter the angle of attack of the main rotor blades cyclically during rotation, creating differing amounts of lift (force) at different points in the cycle.
+Helicopter flight controls are used to achieve and maintain controlled aerodynamic helicopter flight.
+Changes to the aircraft flight control system transmit mechanically to the rotor, producing aerodynamic effects on the rotor blades that make the helicopter move in a desired way.
+To tilt forward and back (pitch) or sideways (roll) requires that the controls alter the angle of attack of the main rotor blades cyclically during rotation, creating differing amounts of lift at different points in the cycle.
 To increase or decrease overall lift requires that the controls alter the angle of attack for all blades collectively by equal amounts at the same time, resulting in ascent, descent, acceleration and deceleration.

-A typical helicopter has three flight control inputs—the cyclic stick, the collective lever, and the anti-torque pedals.
+A typical helicopter has three flight control inputs: the cyclic stick, the collective lever, and the anti-torque pedals.
 Depending on the complexity of the helicopter, the cyclic and collective may be linked together by a mixing unit, a mechanical or hydraulic device that combines the inputs from both and then sends along the "mixed" input to the control surfaces to achieve the desired result.
 The manual throttle may also be considered a flight control because it is needed to maintain rotor speed on smaller helicopters without governors.
 The governors also help the pilot control the collective pitch on the helicopter's main rotors, to keep a stable, more accurate flight.

 Controls

 Cyclic

-The cyclic control, commonly called the cyclic stick or just cyclic, is similar in appearance on most helicopters to a control stick from a conventional aircraft.
+The cyclic control, commonly called the cyclic stick or just cyclic, is similar in appearance on most helicopters to a control stick from a fixed-wing aircraft.
 The cyclic stick commonly rises up from beneath the front of each pilot's seat.
 The Robinson R22 has a "teetering" cyclic design connected to a central column located between the two seats.
 Helicopters with fly-by-wire systems allow a cyclic-style controller to be mounted to the side of the pilot seat.

 The cyclic is used to control the main rotor in order to change the helicopter's direction of movement.
 In a hover, the cyclic controls the movement of the helicopter forward, back, and laterally.
 During forward flight, the cyclic control inputs cause flight path changes similar to fixed-wing aircraft flight; left or right inputs cause the helicopter to roll into a turn in the desired direction, and forward and back inputs change the pitch attitude of the helicopter resulting in altitude changes (climbing or descending flight).